Esri/insights-scripting-guide/Py/chime-script/README.md

 1. Open Insights
 2. Import the Florida Shape File (attached zip file)
 3. Open the scripting console, connect to your Kernels
-4. Import the Insights CHIME Script v4.ipbynb file (file contained in the compressed folder attached)
+4. Import the CHIME (file contained in the compressed folder attached)
 5. Using the data in the Florida Shape file DnD the following attributes to the first cell Line #495 before the comment
     1. Attributes: countyname, unacast_ch, hospitaliz, population, hospital_1
     2. Code before change: florida_df = #... ( DnD in front of the # sign)